AvaloniaUI/Avalonia/Docs/intro.md

 	    set { this.SetValue(PropertyDeclaration, value); }
 	}

-Eww all that just to declare a single property. **A LOT** of boilerplate there.
+Eww!
+All that just to declare a single property.
+There's **A LOT** of boilerplate there.
 With generics and default parameters we can at least make it look a bit nicer:

     public static readonly PerspexProperty<PropertyType> PropertyDeclaration =
         PerspexProperty.Register<OwnerClass, PropertyType>("PropertyName", inherits: true);